-A complete inventory of the City of Bronson park facilities was performed in order to determine the recreational needs for the future.
+A complete inventory of the City of Bronson Parks facilities was performed in order to determine the recreational needs for the future.
 The purpose of this inventory is to provide a complete description of the strengths and weaknesses of existing facilities and opportunities for the future.

-The City of Bronson has four (4) City parks with a total of 8.7 acres of park land equaling 3.7 acres per thousand residents.
+The City of Bronson has four (4) City parks with a total of 13.75 acres of park land equaling 6.1 acres per thousand residents.